-This investment policy applies to all aspects of investing the financial assets and funds held by the City.
+The City maintains two distinct portfolios (the City and the Pflugerville Community Development Corporation ("PCDC"), which independently utilize specific investment strategy considerations, designed to address the unique characteristics of the fund groups represented in the portfolios.
+This investment policy applies to all aspects of investing the financial assets and funds held by the City, including the PCDC.
 These funds are defined in the City's Annual Comprehensive Financial Report and include: